Spaghetti carbonara recipe with Parma ham

 For further ideas about using Parma ham as an ingredient while cooking, check out the recipes on the Prosciutto di Parma website.

-Parma ham is available to purchase online via Amazon:
+Parma ham is available to purchase online from Amazon.

 Ingredients of my spaghetti carbonara recipe with Parma ham